 On the contrary, OpenCart is considerably easier to use and manage.
 Straightforward and intuitive, it’s able to get a business rolling within a few hours of setting it up.
 The lightweightness and simplicity of OpenCart, however, will cost you about 20% of functionality Magento users are so proud of.

-This, basically, what lowers OpenCart demand among owners of big-sized stores, but gives an advantage in competition for powering the smaller ones.
+This, basically, what lowers OpenCart demand among owners of big-sized stores, but gives an advantage in the competition for powering the smaller ones.
 Magento, on the other hand, is often considered to be “too much” for shops with a moderate product quantity, and a perfect match for bigger online retailers.

-Popularity and Community Support
+Popularity and community support

 As for support, both Magento and OpenCart have nurtured robust communities always ready to help a merchant in need.
-The number of Magento specialized programmes is incomparably bigger though, which is related to high technical requirements this platform imposes.
+The number of Magento specialized programmers is incomparably bigger though, which is related to high technical requirements this platform imposes.
 However, quantity has nothing to do with quality, right?

 Magento, however, will cost you considerably more.
 Being a resource-demanding solution, it requires a strong (and expensive) hosting plan to support your store performance.
-Additionally, you’ll need to pay from $79 to 179$ for most of design templates and up to $1000 (!) for a single extension license.
+Additionally, you’ll need to pay from $79 to 179$ for most of the design templates and up to $1000 (!) for a single extension license.
 Such exorbitant price is, of course, more of the exception than the rule.

-On it’s side, OpenCart is much more lightweight, which means hosting expenditures will be less.
+OpenCart, to the contrary, is much more lightweight, which means hosting expenditures will be less.
 Themes are also nearly twice as cheap compared to Magento ones, not to mention moderate extensions prices.
 This fact, however, results in a relatively humble variety of choice of the templates and plugins offered.

-Pros and Cons of Magento and OpenCart
+What are the Pros and Cons of Magento and OpenCart?

 Roughly, we can narrow down the comparison of advantages and disadvantages of Magento and OpenCart to the following points: